NIH-CIT-OIR-SPIS/MouseVUER/README.md

-# Depth Recording Tool
+# MousePAD Depth Recording Tool

 ### Authors

+Ghadi Salem

 Noah Cubert

-Ghadi Salem
+Niall Cope

+Abhishek Somenhalli

+Jonathan Krynitsky

 Uses Intel&reg; RealSense&trade; depth camera software, as well as FFmpeg to record data from cameras

+### Directions for Installation

+### Install librealsense with Ubuntu 20.04 (as of 3/28/2023)

+This is a guide on how to run the program
+To install with linux please follow directions here https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md

 ### Install python3 modules